clemenko/sr_tools/workshop/README.md

 export REGISTRY_USERNAME=andy@stackrox.com

-read -s -p "REGISTRY_PASSWORD: " PASSWORD; echo ""
+read -s -p "REGISTRY_PASSWORD: " REGISTRY_PASSWORD; echo ""
 # read password or add your own
-export REGISTRY_PASSWORD=$PASSWORD
+export REGISTRY_PASSWORD

 # Now lets create the yamls from `roxctl`.
 # This will output to a directory `central-bundle`